 The staff’s actions had caused the shop to shut and they were delaying people being able to work.
 I gave them the exact answers they asked for and asked to let me know their response by the end of the next day.
 It is the reverse of what is being claimed online.
 I can now see my role in the scenario, an issue I have had for a long time.
 I want to please people and I’m scared of being hated and judged for being the “big bad boss”.
 I have learnt a lot about being more direct, firmer and a better leader.
 Doing the right things is far more important than worrying about what people will think of me or my business.
 I did the wrong because I was trying to avoid my fear.
 My desire for public and personal approval is something that I need to work on, but this event has definitely chucked me into the deep end of that process!

 I understand that this group of 6 staff members felt they were doing the right thing, they felt justified in their approach, standing in solidarity and fighting for the LGBTQ+ community.
 I also don't doubt that they all felt mistreated afterwards but this is one of the key points of ethics, just because someone feels mistreated doesn't automatically mean it is the case.
 A lot of the time when people are actually doing the right thing by us we feel this way.
 I feel they were very blinded by their strong emotions and mob mentality which had developed at a guess, over the past two months or so.
 I have since been told that this group was being led behind the scenes by someone that wasn’t even employed with us anymore.
 This person hadn’t passed their trial due to instances of toxic behaviour and they quit in September after receiving a written warning.
-This is one of the people behind the “Unhappy Maki group” and some of my team have had to block this person as they continue to harass and pressure them.
+This is one of the people behind the “Unhappy Maki group” and some of my team have had to block this person as they continue to harass and pressure them online and in person.

 I think it is really crucial to look at how this played out not only in this incident but how this broken approach to trying to force change is repeating itself constantly in today’s World.
 We have to get real guys, when we act out in hurt and anger, situations will never play out kindly or be correctly resolved.
 You end up with two sides not being able to hear each other and the cycle of retribution continues.
 This approach does not and has never worked and it only creates more pain and differences, that will all need to be addressed and worked through.
 We can claim we are standing up for Love and Truth but if you look closely at our actions , their nuances, and the feelings behind them, the ethics become very clear.